aaron13100/404solution/README.md

 ## Version 2.3.0 (November 10, 2017) ##
 * Improvement: Add an "Organize Later" category for captured 404s (for wireplay).
+* Improvement: Add an advanced option to ignore a set of files or folders (for Hans Glyk).

 ## Version 2.2.2 (November 5, 2017) ##
 * FIX: The first usage of the options page didn't work on fresh installations (Lee Hodson).